ukari/promise-aplus/README.md

 # promise-a+
-promise A+ in common lisp
+incomplete promise A+ in common lisp

 ## referrence
 [Promise/A+](https://promisesaplus.com/)